 How long will it take to demolish the Viaduct?

-Demolition of the Viaduct is underway and expected to take about six months to complete.
+Demolition of the Viaduct is underway and expected to be finished later this year.
 Removing the viaduct will be unavoidable disruptive and result in temporary street and lane closures.
 WSDOT has a weekly demolition tracker that you can follow to see how this effort is going!

 What other changes are happening on downtown streets?